alexandair/entra-powershell-docs/docs/conceptual/troubleshooting.md

 Import-PackageProvider PowerShellGet -MinimumVersion 2.0 -Force
 ```

+### Commands already available in the module

+**Error**: `The following commands are already available on this system:'Enable-EntraAzureADAlias,Get-EntraUnsupportedCommand,Test-EntraScript'`.

+This means that there is a conflict when either `beta` or `v1.0` is already installed.

+**Workaround**: [Uninstall](installation.md#uninstall-the-module) the problematic module version, launched new powershell and install the desired one.

 ### Missing dependencies

-**Error **: `Dependent module '<module-name>' isn't installed on this computer.
+**Error**: `Dependent module '<module-name>' isn't installed on this computer.
 To use the current module 'Microsoft.Graph.Entra', ensure that its dependent module '<module-name>' is installed.`

 This means that Microsoft Entra PowerShell dependencies aren't installed.
 To install, use: